dataaxiom/ghcr-cleanup-action/README.md

 [![Coverage](./badges/coverage.svg)](./badges/coverage.svg)

 A workflow action that cleans up images in the GitHub Container Registry (ghcr.io).
-With a focus on supporing multi-architecture images.
+Its focus is on supporting multi-architecture images.

 It includes the following features: